 Positive self talk: Oh well, now I have an excuse to wear a nice dress to run my errands or now I have a reason to fall in love with something else in my closet.

-Scene 4: Your mother gives you a back handed compliment on your new hairdo with her usual criticism follow-up.
+Scene 4: Your mother gives you a back handed compliment on your new hairdo with her usual critical follow-up.

 I am not saying everybody’s mother is critical, you know me better than that.
 But mothers, sisters, female family members and close friends have the ability to give those compliments that don’t really feel like compliments.
 After you hear them, you’re not sure if you should say thank you, or buzz off.